-- What do we want people to think, feel or do?
+- What do want people to see, think, feel, do, or influence?
+(Desired consumer impact)

 Brand Leaders always think about who they want, but rarely who wants them.
 A good way to challenge yourself is to ask: “who is the most motivated to buy what you do?
 You can’t sell a golf ball to people who hate golf.
 And, you can’t get people with hardwood floors to buy carpet cleaning.